robcarver17/skipperman/docs/ideas.md

 ### Required for cadet week:

-- list of non volunteers with cadet ages, previous groups
+- list of non volunteers with cadet ages
+- sort volunteer list by cadet location
 - two types of clothing event: as part of training event, or social only seperate
 - allocate and maintain colour groups (CW)
 - maintain and report on tickets for gala dinner, include additional gala dinner invites eg sponsors, plus ones (CW)